trusktr/rocket-module/README.md

   - [ ] What happens if an app doesn't depend on rocket:module and has only non-local packages depending on rocket:module?
 Will rocket:module's build plugin run during app build?
 If not, how will we get it to run?
+- [ ] Support npm dependencies for apps that already use meteorhacks:npm.
+ - [ ] Simply detect meteorhacks:npm alongside dependents of rocket:module and
+       install those dependencies.
 - [ ] Test in Windows.
+- [ ] Code split for each architecture instead of all at once (each architecture may possibly have different shared modules).